opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 When asked, use the username `onos` and password `rocks`.

-You should wee 4 devices in the topology view, corresponding to the 4 switches of our 2x2 fabric.
+You should see 4 devices in the topology view, corresponding to the 4 switches of our 2x2 fabric.
 Press `L` to show device labels.
 Because we disabled link discovery, the ONOS UI will not show any links between the devices.